End-to-End Build Lifecycle¶

 mozaiks init <preset>for explicit/dev scaffoldingmozaiks onboardmay create this implicitly when missing

-Phase 2: Workspace Console Launch¶
+Phase 2: Studio Launch¶

 This phase starts the host and opens the management UI.